lsanry/learngit/readme.txt

-Git is a control system
+Git is a versino control system